GLA (gene): Fabry disease

-Fabry patients who display neurological symptoms cannot receive RERT because recombinant enzymes cannot normally pass the blood-brain barrier.
-Thus, a more suitable alternative treatment is used: pharmacological chaperone therapy.
+Defects in human α-galactosidase A (α-GAL), encoded by the GLA gene, cause Fabry disease, a rare lysosomal storage disorder and sphingolipidosis resulting from impaired catabolism of α-D-galactosyl glycolipids.
+Loss or reduction of α-GAL activity leads to accumulation of globotriaosylceramide within lysosomes of vascular endothelial cells and tissues including the kidney, heart, and nervous system.
+This accumulation underlies the multisystem manifestations of the disease, including acroparesthesia, angiokeratoma, hypohidrosis, corneal opacity, gastrointestinal disturbances, hearing loss, and tinnitus, and may progress to life-threatening complications such as renal failure, myocardial infarction, and stroke.

-It has been shown that more potent competitive inhibitors of an enzyme can act as a more powerful chemical chaperone for the corresponding mutant enzyme that fails to maintain proper folding and conformation, despite its intact active site.
-These chemical chaperones bind to the active site of the mutant enzyme, which can help promote proper folding and stabilize the mutant enzyme.
-Thus, this results in functional mutant enzymes that will not be degraded via the ubiquitin-proteasome pathway.
+Fabry disease is inherited in an X-linked manner and affects approximately 1 in 40,000 males, although heterozygous females may also develop significant clinical manifestations, particularly involving the heart and kidneys, with variable penetrance.

-1-Deoxygalactonojirimycin (DGJ) has been shown to be both a potent competitive inhibitor of α-GAL and an effective chaperone to for Fabry disease, increasing intracellular α-GAL's activity by 14-fold.
+Available treatments for Fabry disease include enzyme replacement therapy (ERT), pharmacological chaperone therapy, and supportive organ-specific management.
+Recombinant ERT with agalsidase α or β, approved in the early 2000s, aims to restore α-galactosidase A activity and reduce substrate accumulation, although many patients develop IgG antibodies to the infused enzyme.
+Pharmacological chaperone therapy represents an alternative approach, particularly for certain mutant forms, by stabilizing misfolded α-GAL and enhancing its lysosomal activity.

 Modifying blood type group B to group O

 α-GAL, known as B-zyme in this context, has also demonstrated its ability to convert human blood group B to human blood group O, which can be transfused to patients of all blood types in the ABO blood group categorization.
 The current B-zyme used comes from Bacteroides fragilis.
 The idea of maintaining a blood supply at healthcare facilities with all non-O units converted to O units is achieved using enzyme-converted to group O technology, first developed in 1982.